spazznolo/spazznolo.github.io/_posts/2022-04-02-goalie-consistency-2.md

 ---
 layout: post
-title:  "Does consistency matter in Goaltending?
-[Part 2]"
+title:  "[Part 3] Does consistency matter in Goaltending?"
 date:   2022-04-18 8:52:05 -0400
 ---